clojure-grimoire/grimoire/resources/1.5.0/clojure.core/+/docstring.md

 Returns the sum of nums. (+) returns 0.
-Does not auto-promotelongs, will throw on overflow.
+Does not auto-promote longs, will throw on overflow.
 See also: +'